Trellis-Logic/secureboot-tegra/README.md

 This project contains a set of scripts to automate the secure boot process outlined in the [Nvidia L4T Development Guide](https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%2520Linux%2520Driver%2520Package%2520Development%2520Guide%2Fsecurity.html%23)

-The scripts are currently hard-coded to use Jetson TX2 as the target.
+The scripts are currently hard-coded to use Jetson AGX Xavier as the target.

-The scripts contain a patch provided by Matt Madison (see [this link](https://github.com/madisongh/meta-tegra/issues/193)) which fixes fuse programming steps on Jetson TX2.

 # Downloading Packages and preparing for use
 Run